mikanmi/zxybackupcloser/README.md

 sudo zxybackupcloser -b backup-pool root-pool storage-pool
 ```

+_Note_: Reboot the machine if a pool on the ZFS filesystem does not unmount.
+ZxyBackupCloser unmounts the backup pool on its own backup process.

-Note: Remove the com.sun:auto-snapshot property of the original pools, or you will take snapshots on the backup pool to disturb the backup pool.
+_Note_: Remove the com.sun:auto-snapshot property of the original pools, or you will take snapshots on the backup pool to disturb the backup pool.

 Remove the com.sun:auto-snapshot property: